influxdata/docs-v2/content/influxdb/clustered/install/auth.md

 ##### Keycloak Admin Console

 1. In the Keycloak Admin Console, navigate to your realm
-2. Select **Users** in the left naviation.
+2. Select **Users** in the left navigation.
 3. Select the user you want to find the ID for.
 4. Select the **Details** tab.
 The user ID is listed here.

 ##### Keycloak REST API

-With the Keycloak REST API, send a GET request to the `/users` endpoint to fetch the ID of a specific user.
+Send a GET request to the Keycloak REST API `/users` endpoint to fetch the ID of a specific user.
 Provide the following:

 - **Query parameters**